neline388/AC2/README.md

+the id in the mock data needs to be added to the whole ui(change the elimina, add, and edit based on it).
+When I open a devise the other cards open as well(changed accordion to dialog) Need to space the cards better in middle of making the proposed UI(sitogrid -> sitocard -> sitodialo-> dispositiviitem ) so sitodial is not extra component i forgot to delete (/≧▽≦)/

+**models.ts = the interfaces
+the architecture :
+sitolist -> sitocard -> DispositivoItem -> DispositivoDialog**

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.